-The goal of this example is the generation of a GaussPolynomialRom for subsequent usage instead of the original code.
-In addition to the previously explained Code model, the ROM of type GaussPolynomialRom is specified here.
+The goal of this example is the generation of a GaussPolynomialRom for subsequent usage.
+In addition to the previously explained External model, the ROM of type GaussPolynomial-Rom is specified here.
 The ROM is generated through a Sparse Grid Collocation sampling strategy.
-All 4 targets A, B, C, D are modeled through this ROM as function of the uncertain sigma and decay parameters.
-Note that the ${\tt Interpolation}{\tt nodes}$ nodes are not required, but are included for the sake of demonstration.
+Note that the Interpolation> nodes are not required, but are included for the sake of demonstration.